 YouthBuild USA recognizes that graduates have ongoing financial needs for college and launching their careers: e.g. buying tools for their first union job, or acquiring a car to get to their first job in a rural area.
 Sometimes they also face unexpected health or other family crises.

-To support these needs, YouthBuild USA funds the YouthBuild Asset Trust that provides small gifts for graduates to overcome obstacles or seize opportunities.
-In addition, the Helene D. Stoneman Scholarship and Civic Engagement Program provides funds for college scholarships.
-Approximately 40 scholarships of $2,000 are given out through a competitive process each year for graduates working for Associates’, Bachelors’ and Master’s degrees.
+To support these needs, in 2002 YouthBuild USA established the YouthBuild Asset Trust that provides small gifts for graduate leaders to overcome obstacles or seize opportunities.
+In addition, the Helene D. Stoneman Scholarship and Civic Engagement Program provides YouthBuild graduate leaders funds for college and graduate school.